SD Mattis meets with King Abdullah II of Jordan

-Secretary of Defense Jim Mattis greets King Abdullah II of Jordan during an Honor Cordon at the Pentagon in Washington, D.C., Jan.
+Secretary of Defense Jim Mattis stands with King Abdullah II of Jordan during an Honor Cordon at the Pentagon in Washington, D.C., Jan.
 30, 2017.
 (DOD photo by Army Sgt.
 Amber I. Smith)

 |Date Taken: